timmywil/panzoom/README.md

 ---

-Panzoom is a small library to add panning and zooming functionality to an element.
+Panzoom is a small library (<3kb gzipped) to add panning and zooming functionality to an element.
 Rather than using absolute positioning or setting width and height, Panzoom uses CSS transforms to take advantage of hardware/GPU acceleration in the browser, which means the element can be _anything_: an image, a video, an iframe, a canvas, text, WHATEVER.

-panzoom.min.js, included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

 For common support questions, see [the FAQ](https://github.com/timmywil/panzoom#faq).